11 Benefits of Conversion Rate Optimization and Best Practices

 If people are already visiting your website, you want them to convert.
 Use tools like Hello Bar, Crazy Egg, and Google Analytics to anticipate what they’ll do when they arrive.

 Customer lifetime value matters more than you think because it’s less expensive to retain a customer who already exists than to acquire a new one.
-Furthermore, you want to spend as little as possible to bring new customers on board.
+Furthermore, you want to measure the CAC and its effectiveness in spending as little as possible to bring more customers on board.

 If people can’t find you via search engines, how can they buy your products or services?
 You need to focus on primary keywords and optimizing every page of your site so you appear higher in the search engine results pages.

-You knew I’d circle back to this again, right?
+You knew we’d circle back to this again, right?
 It’s one of the most critical metrics you’ll ever measure.

 How do you increase CLV?
 Offer bundles of your products so people spend more money.
 Invite them back via email marketing, engage with them on social media (Twitter, Facebook, Instagram, Pinterest, Youtube, etc), and host big product launches.

 Don’t forget about customer support.
-If you’re there for your customers, they’ll return.
+If you’re there to guide your clients through every step of the customer journey, they’ll return.

-When it comes to making money, I don’t want to guess.
-I want to know.
-I’m pretty sure you feel the same way.
+When it comes to making money, we don’t want to guess.
+We want to know.
+We’re pretty sure you feel the same way.

 When you have hard data, you can make better decisions.

-With that said, I couldn’t succeed in business without taking risks.
-However, I want to hedge my bets so my risks pay off.
+With that said, we couldn’t succeed in business without taking risks.
+However, we want to hedge our bets so our risks pay off.

 CRO lets you better understand your business and customers.
 You can take calculated risks because you’re more secure thanks to higher revenue and because you have a consistent stream of traffic on which to experiment.